 How Video Analysis Improves Youth Sports Coaching

-Tryouts end, and you are reviewing player data to make team placement decisions.
-After reviewing player scores, you are left with uncertainty and confusion: about a dozen athletes show significant score gaps within the same skill over the two days of tryouts.
+Picture this: Tryouts end, and you are reviewing player data to make team placement decisions.
+After looking over scores, you are left with uncertainty and confusion: a dozen players show significant score gaps within the same skill over the two tryout days.
+No supporting feedback is provided to help you understand why there is such a big discrepancy.
+Therefore, you are left making drafting decisions based on gut feeling, not accuracy.

 1. Objective Decision Making